k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Virtual environments with no iommu

-SR-IOV network device plugin supports allocating VFIO devices in a virtualized environment without a virtualized iommu.
+SR-IOV Network Device Plugin supports allocating VFIO devices in a virtualized environment without a virtualized iommu.
 For more information refer to [this](./docs/dpdk/README-virt.md).

 ## Multi Architecture Support